The World Set Free

 The World Set Free is a novel written in 1913 and published in 1914 by H. G. Wells.
 The book is based on a prediction of a more destructive and uncontrollable sort of weapon than the world has yet seen.
 It had appeared first in serialised form with a different ending as A Prophetic Trilogy, consisting of three books: A Trap to Catch the Sun, The Last War in the World and The World Set Free.

+The book was read by Leo Szilard in 1932 and aided his conception of the actual nuclear bomb.

 Plot

 A frequent theme of Wells's work, as in his 1901 nonfiction book Anticipations, was the history of humans' mastery of power and energy through technological advance, seen as a determinant of human progress.
 The novel begins: "The history of mankind is the history of the attainment of external power.
 Man is the tool-using, fire-making animal. ...
 Always down a lengthening record, save for a set-back ever and again, he is doing more."
 (Many of the ideas Wells develops here found a fuller development when he wrote The Outline of History in 1918–1919.)
 The novel is dedicated "To Frederick Soddy's Interpretation of Radium," a volume published in 1909.

+The war takes place in 1956, with both sides possessing nuclear weapons.

 Scientists of the time were well aware that the slow natural radioactive decay of elements like radium continues for thousands of years, and that while the rate of energy release is negligible, the total amount released is huge.
 Wells used this as the basis for his story.